 The courses you choose will open up a wealth of career opportunities — not lock you into one occupation.
 You’ll extend your education way beyond the classroom to every area of your life.

 As part of the Bachelor of Integrative Studies degree program, you are required to select a primary and secondary concentration as part of your statement of educational objectives.
 The Concentrations (I & II) contribute to a major program outcome for the BIS degree: integrative learning.
 You can choose to self-design a concentration or choose from one of these existing ones: Applied Kinesiology / Applied Sociology / Child Development / Contemporary American Experience / Cross-Cultural Leadership/ Environmental Studies/ Families, Gender, and Society / Geographic Information Science / Health Care Administration / Information Technology Strategy for Organizations / Organizational Leadership / Personal Community Health Perspectives / Staffing and Recruitment / Understanding Media and Visual Culture.
 (15 CREDIT HOURS PER CONCENTRATION ARE REQUIRED.)

 Graduates are well suited to enter into the 21st century workplace, with many using their degree as the foundation for their professional career, while others gain the opportunity for advancement.
 They can also pursue advanced study in a graduate program.

 Facts and Stats

 Your college experience here will be one of the most exciting times of your life.
 To make sure of this, we’ll provide you with a powerful support system.

 Public college in Ohio with the best return on investment

-of 2019-2020 graduates were employed, furthering their education, serving in the military, or in a service program
+of 2021-2022 bachelor's degree graduates were employed, furthering their education, serving in the military or a service program

 Miami University Data